Eureka, California: Economy

-The economic base of the city was founded on timber and fishing and supplying gold mining efforts inland.
+The economic base of the city was founded on timber and fishing and supplying resources for the gold mining efforts further inland.
 Gold mining diminished quickly in the early years, and activities of timber and fishing have also diminished, especially in the latter decades of the twentieth century.
 Today, the major industries are tourism, timber (in value), and healthcare and services (in number of jobs).
+As a part of the Emerald Triangle, Eureka is known for the sale of cannabis and as a center for cannabis tourism.
 Major employers today in Eureka include the following governmental entities: College of the Redwoods, The County of Humboldt, and the Humboldt County Office of Education.
 St. Joseph Hospital is the largest private employer in Eureka.

 Government

 Local government

 The City of Eureka has a mayor-council system of governance.
 Primary power lies with the five council members, divided into five wards.
 The mayor has the power to appoint, as well as ceremonial duties, though the job includes presiding over council meetings and meeting visiting dignitaries.
 Official city business is administered by the Office of the City Manager.
 The Eureka City Council regularly meets on the 1st and 3rd Tuesdays of the month at 5:30 pm for closed session, and 6:30 pm for open session.
 Open sessions are open to the public.